shaheen-ahmad2601/assignment-edgistify/readme.md

 # Edgistify Assignment

 ## Introduction
-An E-commerce project where users can buy products, it has a user authentication, product section, cart, and checkout functionality.
+This is an E-commerce app where users can buy products, it has a user authentication, product section, cart, and checkout functionality and only authenticated uses can proceed further.

 ## Project Type
 Frontend | Backend | Fullstack